The-Rebeckoning/prog-notes/sql/README.md

 ### NoSQL Notes

 This NoSQL Notebook provides the basics of NoSQL.
 I used [M001 MongoDB Basics](https://university.mongodb.com/courses/M001/about) to create the notebook.
-It provides information on creating queries managing data using the document-oriented product.
+It provides information on creating queries and managing data using the document-oriented product.
 It also discusses how MongoDB uses JSOSN and BSON to store data and the advantages of using NoSQL instead of traditional RDBMS.